 Which Airbrush Compressor Types are Available?

-There are several types of airbrush compressors available on the market, which have advantages and disadvantages.
+There are several types of airbrush compressors available on the market, which all have advantages and disadvantages.
 For example, they can be operated with or without oil.
-In the following we will explain the differences and what you should look out for when buying an airbrush.
+In the following section, we will explain the differences and what you should look out for when buying an airbrush.

 An oil-free compressor actually only offers the user advantages: